CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2a-OSLayer/Stacks/BB_OpenHarmony.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Documentation: https://www.openharmony.cn/.
+Develop distributed applications using the ArkUI framework and ArkTS language, deploy across device classes from IoT to mobile to automotive IVI systems.

 ## Known Implementation
 https://gitee.com/openharmony